seb54000/tpcs-workstations/README.md

 ### Already done (kind of changelog)

+- [x] If we are in tpKube, do not display AWS console link and A/K colum in vms.php
+- [x] Paris timezone + Layout keyboard (AZERTY) in guacamole, in RDP remmina
+  - beware in remmina preferences, I had to switch default keyboard in RDP prefs to FR as by default it detects english I don't know why...
+- [x] Set default browser in guacamole VM
+  - through updating xfce default shortcut `/usr/share/applications/xfce4-web-browser.desktop`
+- [x] guacamole - test SFTP and add to the readme to easily add new files in /var/www/html if we want to add files during the TP
+  - SFTP is working but only on student's VMs (no X desktop on access/docs/monitoring), we can still easily use SCP (with SSH) to copy a file
 - [x] Template default grafana user/pwd from env vars (instead of hardcoded in docker compsoe)
 - [x] Change vm username with vmXX instead of cloudus ??
   - also align IAM usernames in AWS (we then use vm00, vm01 as aws users)